bkleck/Mask-RCNN/README.md

 <br/>

 ### 2) Image Augmentation
+- Python Scripts: *augmentation_pipeline.py, preprocessing.py*
 After looking at the model results, I realise that the model **_could not perform well in poor environmental conditions_**, such as low-lighting or blur caused by the camera lens, hence I decided to add in image augmentation to my synthetic dataset in order to **_increase variance and flexibility_** in different environments.
 After researching on various libraries, I went with [Albumentations](https://github.com/albumentations-team/albumentations) because of its **_faster speed, huge variety of augmentations and ease of use_**.

  <img src='https://user-images.githubusercontent.com/77097236/142648920-f4b6e476-69c0-4eeb-b0b3-6d9af629e15e.png' width='300' height='200'>

-I created an augmentation copy of each image, hence my dataset doubled in size after this step.
+I created an **_augmentation copy of each image_**, hence my dataset doubled in size after this step.
 The transformations I utilized were HueSaturation, Contrast, Brightness, GrayScale, GaussianNoise, ISONoise, MotionBlur and GaussianBlur.
 I applied a probability to each of this transformations, hence there is a likelihood of more than one transformation being applied to each image, hence increasing noise to improve our model variance.
 Some examples are shown below:

 <p align="center">
   <img src='https://user-images.githubusercontent.com/77097236/142650630-1955b9c5-73f6-4309-95c9-2d3978906ac4.png' width='200' height='125'>